-Badminton is an international game played by using the racket, shuttlecock, and a net.
-Badminton is played as both an indoor and outdoor game depending on the players’ wish.
+Badminton is an international game played by using a racket, shuttlecock, and net.
+Badminton is played as both an indoor and outdoor game depending on the players’ wishes.

 This game was first developed in British India and become popular all around the world.
 People of all age groups can play this game but it definitely needs ability, strength, fitness, and speed.
 To elevate your game, you must run with the speed of light, have a strong sense of defense strategy, and a powerful swing

 It looks like a simple game but it takes a lot of skills and techniques to play this game perfectly.